UnlimitedIP Price Hits $0.0099 on Top Exchanges (UIP)

-UnlimitedIP (UIP) traded 0.8% lower against the U.S. dollar during the 24 hour period ending at 10:00 AM Eastern on May 13th.
-UnlimitedIP has a market cap of $16.65 million and $1.97 worth of UnlimitedIP was traded on exchanges in the last day.
-In the last week, UnlimitedIP has traded down 0.8% against the U.S. dollar.
-One UnlimitedIP coin can currently be bought for approximately $0.0099 or 0.00000016 BTC on major cryptocurrency exchanges.
+UnlimitedIP (UIP) traded 0.8% lower against the U.S. dollar during the 24 hour period ending at 10:00 AM ET on May 19th.
+One UnlimitedIP coin can now be purchased for $0.0099 or 0.00000016 BTC on popular exchanges.
+In the last seven days, UnlimitedIP has traded 0.8% lower against the U.S. dollar.
+UnlimitedIP has a total market capitalization of $16.65 million and approximately $1.97 worth of UnlimitedIP was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.